 Hydrothermally altered tuff (it could be reworked material) in Tenerife.
 Gray card for scale (longer edge 9 cm).

 Mafic scoria below (probably lapilli tuff).
-On top of it is a thin layer of pumiceous lapillistone or lapilli tuff and then tuff composed of fine pumice shards.
+On top of it is a thin layer of pumiceous lapillistone and then tuffaceous composed of fine pumice shards.
 On top of it is again a layer of pumiceous lapilli tuff.
 Tenerife.
 Width of view 80 cm.